 On June 23, 1999, the Office of the Attorney General for California provided a $2 million endowment to Professor Richard M. Scheffler at the University of California, Berkeley, for the creation of the Nicholas C. Petris Center on Health Care Markets and Consumer Welfare.
-The research center was named after former California State Senator Nicholas Petris, who advocated strongly on behalf of California consumers for affordable, accessible, and quality health care.
+The research center was named after the late California State Senator Nicholas Petris, who advocated strongly on behalf of California consumers for affordable, accessible, and quality health care.

 “As a state legislator for nearly three decades, Nick Petris was an strong advocate on behalf of consumers for affordable, accessible and quality health care,” said California Attorney General Bill Lockyer at the Center’s founding, “The new Petris Center will ensure that consumer-oriented research continues to be aggressively pursued and used to protect health care quality and affordability in California.”
-More information about the founding of the Petris Center Can be found here.
+More information about the founding of the Petris Center can be found here.